 Chemical agent.
 A substance useful in war which, by its ordinary and direct chemical action, produces a powerful physiological effect.

 Defense articles.
 Any item designated in §447.21 or §447.22.
 This term includes models, mockups, and other such items which reveal technical data directly relating to §447.21 or §447.22.

 Defense services. (a) The furnishing of assistance, including training, to foreign persons in the design, engineering, development, production, processing, manufacture, use, operation, overhaul, repair, maintenance, modification, or reconstruction of defense articles, whether in the United States or abroad; or

 (b) The furnishing to foreign persons of any technical data, whether in the United States or abroad.

 Director.
-The Director, Bureau of Alcohol, Tobacco and Firearms, the Department of the Treasury, Washington, DC 20226.
+The Director, Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Department of Justice, Washington, DC 20226.

 Executed under the penalties of perjury.
 Signed with the prescribed declaration under the penalties of perjury as provided on or with respect to the application, form, or other document or, where no form of declaration is prescribed, with the declaration: “I declare under the penalties of perjury that this ______ (insert type of document such as statement, certificate, application, or other document), including the documents submitted in support thereof, has been examined by me and, to best of my knowledge and belief, is true, correct, and complete.”